 There is currently no known cure for MS although there are treatment options.
 MS affects different people in different ways, and treatment often involves symptom management.

 Relapsing-remitting MS (RRMS).
 This is the most common form of MS and about 3 in every 4 people with MS begin with a relapsing-remitting stage.

-Most people have episodes where new symptoms appear or existing symptoms worsen over a period of days, weeks or even months, followed by partial or complete recovery, followed by another relapse.
-This is known as relapsing-remitting MS.
+With RRMS, new symptoms appear or existing symptoms worsen over a period of days, weeks or even months, followed by a partial or complete recovery, which is then followed by another relapse.
+For some people, these relapses get worse and the disability stays.
+Their health gradually declines.
+This is known as secondary progressive MS (see below).

 Last reviewed: November 2016